TheFibonacciEffect/ReactorSimulation.jl/README.md

 Then start julia in the same directory as the `Project.toml` is located.
 Start install the dependencies by using using `julia --project=. -e "using Pkg;Pkg.instantiate()"` and waiting a few seconds.
 Afterwards you can run all the exercises using for example `julia --project=. src/ReactorSimulation.jl` or `julia --project=. .\src\ReactorSimulation.jl` (on Windows).

+If you are on Windows: **Use powershell**, CMD does not have support for unicode output.